-There are several different start-up methods in the swimming pool industry based on environmental factors and the source water, whether it is well water or treated municipal water.
+There are several different startup methods in the swimming pool industry based on environmental factors and the source water, whether it is well water or treated municipal water.
 The start-up can also be influenced by the interior surface of the pool.
 Fiberglass and vinyl liner pools are not subject to the same issues as plastered pools but require the water to be properly balanced for equipment and surface protection as well as sanitation.
-This fact sheet will only focus on the start-up for plaster pools.
+This text concerns only plaster pools.